jamesquinlan/comp-4-data-sci/README.md

 ## Textbook

-Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and The Cloud by Paul J. Deitel, and Harvey Deitel.
+Deitel, P., & Deitel, H. (2019). _Intro To Python for Computer Science and Data Science: Learning To Program with AI, Big Data and The Cloud_: Pearson.

 ```
-@book{deitel2020intro,
+@book{deitel2019intro,
-  title={Intro to Python for Computer Science and Data Science},
+  title={Intro To Python for Computer Science and Data Science: Learning To Program with AI, Big Data and The Cloud},
   author={Deitel, Paul and Deitel, Harvey},
-  year={2020},
+  year={2019},
   publisher={Pearson Education}
 }
 ```